EricMaeker/dokuwiki-plugin-pubmed/README.md

 ## Authors and licence

-- Ikuo Obataya wrote this plugin (2007-now)
+- Ikuo Obataya wrote this plugin (2007-2016)
-- Eric Maeker improved this plugins (2016-now)
+- Eric Maeker improved this plugins (without integrating new Ikuo code) from 2016 to 2018
 - Licence : GPLv2

 ## How does it work